Organising and Exploring Data

 💡 Learning Outcomes

-- Recognise why raw data needs cleaning and organisation before analysis.
+- Recognise why raw data requires cleaning and organisation prior to analysis.

 - Apply basic techniques to tidy, structure, and validate datasets.